 For example, if you’re sharing your latest podcast, you should aim for a time your audience can list to it - like during their commute.
 If you have a long-form article to share, you’re probably better off sharing it later in the day, rather than first thing in the morning.

 Instagram posts and Tweets designed for entertainment and shorter engagement are more effective for posting in the morning and over lunch, as they’re aligned with people’s attention span at that time.
+The content you post during these hours will play a significant role, so keep that in mind when you are planning your posting schedule.

 Where are you posting?